by Texas Homesteader ~

 Did you ever wonder how you could eliminate single-use waste in your kitchen?
 Thankfully it’s easy to find simple zero-waste kitchen swaps.

-Here’s a list of single-use items I no longer buy.
-I’ve been able to reduce or eliminate these things completely.
+Following is a list of single-use items I no longer buy.
+Using reusable counterparts I’ve been able to reduce or even eliminate completely these disposable items.

-Recently while entertaining family for supper, my sister saw me incorporating several zero-waste efforts.
+Recently while entertaining family members for supper, my sister saw me incorporating several zero-waste efforts as I prepared the meal.
 She exclaimed “Oh wow, I would have never thought to do that!”

 Now I know not all of these zero-waste swaps will be new to you.
 And depending upon the circumstances in your home, not all will even be feasible.

 But I’ve learned that since we are all on different places in this simple-life path – there’s bound to be something for everyone in this list.

 No More Paper Towels

 I haven’t bought paper towels (with their disposable plastic encasements) in well over 10 years now.

 Here’s what we use instead.
 Old clean, soft cotton t-shirts cut to size.